 Who Wins?

 Second, none of the VPNs will limit your bandwidth or performance, which lets you maximize your internet speed and enjoy smooth browsing and streaming.
-However, to put these claims to the test, I decided to compare these two providers and see which one is closer to its claims.
+However, to put these claims to the test, we decided to compare these two providers and see which one is closer to its claims.

 Having these speed test results without using a VPN, it’ll be interesting to see how well these providers will do.
-That said, here are my results of the ExpressVPN vs PIA VPN speed test.
+That said, here are our results of the ExpressVPN vs PIA VPN speed test.

 ExpressVPN